pallets/click/docs/options.rst

 Prompting
 ---------

-Sometimes, you want parameters that can be provided from the command line, but if not, ask for user input.
+In some cases, you want parameters that can be provided from the command line, but if not provided, ask for user input instead.
 This can be implemented with click by defining a prompt string.

 Example: